ORTHOPAEDIC

 DONATED CARTILAGE STEM CELLS FOR CARTILAGE DEFECT REPAIR – ALLOGENEIC CHONDROPROGENITOR THERAPY PHASE II TRIAL (ACT2)

-Funded by the Medical Research Council
+Funded by the Medical Research Council.

 ADVANCING HUMAN SYNOVIAL JOINTS-ON-CHIPS